shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 `python driver.py`

-To ensure the data is loaded correctly, an image from the Training Input should appear on-screen, followed by its corresponding mask from the Training GroundTruth.
+To ensure the data is loaded correctly, the Training Input from _Figure 1_ should appear on-screen, followed by its corresponding mask from the Training GroundTruth.

 You may change the amount of epochs that the network runs for and the `Adam` learning rate by changing the variables at the top of `driver.py`